Kettlethorpe, Lincolnshire

 Kettlethorpe is a village and civil parish in the West Lindsey district of Lincolnshire, England.
-It is situated 10 mi west from the city of Lincoln.
+It is situated 10 mi west of Lincoln.
 The villages of Drinsey Nook and Laughterton lie within Kettlethorpe parish.
 The population of the civil parish taken at the 2011 census was 426.

 Church

 Kettlethorpe parish church is dedicated to Saint Peter and Saint Paul and is a Grade II listed building dating from the 15th century with alterations in 1809 and the late 19th century, built of yellow brick, and limestone.

 In the north wall of the sanctuary is a square stone wall plaque to John Reeke, rector (died 1597).
 Also in the sanctuary on the south wall is an oval marble wall plaque to Rev. Hugh Palmer (died 1799).
 On the north wall is a larger marble wall plaque to Charles Hall (died 1743).
 In the north aisle is a plaque to the Cole family, dated late 18th-century.
 At the west end of the nave are painted royal arms and round the side walls of the nave are 19th-century texts in red lettering.
 In the churchyard are the remains of a cross, dating from the 14th century with 19th-century restoration.

 The ecclesiastical parish is Kettlethorpe with Fenton, part of the Saxilby Group of the Deanery of Corringham.
 The parish church is in Kettlethorpe.
-As of 2014 the incumbent is the Revd Canon Rhys Prosser.